Mohammad-Al-Refai/flip-book/README.md

 # JSON-Illustrator
-Create MP4 file from dom elements as frames
+Create GIF file from dom elements as frames